-Until 1 year after the 2nd vaccination, each participant will be asked at least twice a week, through the eCOA, if they have experienced any new symptoms or health concerns that could be related to infection with SARS-CoV-2.
-As of 1 year after the 2nd vaccination, until the end of the 2-year follow-up period, the frequency of this (suspected) COVID-19 surveillance (symptom check) through the eCOA will decrease to once every 2 weeks.
-All participants will be monitored for safety (including enhanced disease) for 2 years after the last vaccination, ie, until the last study visit.
+Until 1-year post-vaccination, each participant will be asked at least twice a week, through the eCOA, if they have experienced any new symptoms or health concerns that could be related to infection with SARS-CoV-2.
+As of 1-year post-vaccination, until the end of the 2-year follow-up period, the frequency of this (suspected) COVID-19 surveillance (symptom check) through the eCOA will decrease to once every 2 weeks.
+All participants will be monitored for safety (including enhanced disease) for 2 years after vaccination, ie, until the last study visit.
 Sites should monitor participant compliance with (suspected) COVID-19 surveillance (symptom check) and SIC completion on a daily basis and reach out to a participant if the participant fails to complete the surveillance question upon any of these reminders.
 Every effort will be made to document the status of all participants that are lost to follow-up due to not completing the eCOA and for whom hospitalization has not been recorded.
-The questionnaire will be encouraged to answer the surveillance question in the eCOA as soon as possible after the onset of COVID-19-like symptoms.
-Procedures to be followed in case of (suspected) COVID-19 are outlined in Section 8.1.2.
+The questionnaire will be accessible on the eCOA platform in between scheduled reminders and participants will be encouraged to answer the surveillance question in the eCOA as soon as possible after the onset of COVID-19-like symptoms.
+Procedures to be followed in case of (suspected) COVID-19 are outlined in Section 8.1.1.